-We now know that breast cancer is not one disease but made up of four or five different diseases in terms of tumor types and each one has more in common with other forms of cancer than with each other.
+We now know that breast cancer is not one disease but made up of four or five different diseases in terms of tumor types.
+Each one has more in common with other forms of cancer than with each other.
 Today’s treatment has a far greater likelihood of success and they are far less toxic.

 Charity Matters: What is your vision for the Breast Cancer Research Foundation going forward?

 Myra Biblowit: In the current year we raised $80 million dollars and we awarded grants of $63 million dollars to over 300 researchers across 14 countries.
-We could have funded more had we had more funds.
-We are one of the few engines that give resources to cutting edge researchers.
-We are the engine that tells researchers to take that chance.
-We are a rare funder in our flex-ability taking research down the path of greatest opportunity because the stakes are so high.
+We could have funded more had we had more funds and we are the engine that tells researchers to take that chance.

-We devoted a fund to metastatic disease when Evelyn died by creating a Founder’s Fund.
-We want to use that fund to find more about metastatic disease, we want to invest in young researchers and the more dollars we can give to our researchers the more breakthroughs we can make.
+When Evelyn died, we devoted a fund to metastatic disease by creating a Founder’s Fund.
+We want to use that fund to find more about metastatic disease.
+The more dollars we can give to our researchers the more breakthroughs we can make.

 Charity Matters: What life lessons have you learned from this experience?
 How has this journey changed you?